Delicious, easy, 5-minute, homemade hot sauce with only 5 ingredients! Here's how to make hot sauce from fresh peppers - any sort you like.

 Instructions

 - Chop the tops off of the peppers, and toss them into your food processor along with the garlic.
+If you are handling very hot chilis, like Scotch bonnet or habanero peppers, wear gloves to protect your hands.

 Tanya

 Thank you I was looking for simple easy recipe.
-I heard since it’s got vinegar it can last forever.
-I’m sure it won’t last forever in my household lol.
+I heard since itโs got vinegar it can last forever.
+Iโm sure it wonโt last forever in my household lol.

 Becky Striepe